 I am not an opponent of charter schools because I believe people should be able to believe things I do not.
 I'd need to meet the staff, parents and students of a specific charter school before I was willing to say it was "better" than my local public school.

-Broad paint brushes don't work as a tool for painting charter schools, nor do they work for public ones. ....but paint we shall.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Broad paint brushes don't work as a tool for painting charter schools, nor do they work for public ones. ....but paint we shall.The change on Nostrand will make the one on Franklin look minor

 BTW, I just rec'd an email stating the following, and thought I would pass it on: